Alness railway station: History

 The station reopened on 7 May 1973 after significant housing development in the area.
 The initial service provision was three trains each way on weekdays and one on Sundays.

 Accidents and incidents

-A person died at the station in March 2023 after being struck by a train.
-The line was reopened the next day.
-A man was also struck by a train 16 and a half years earlier, in September 2006.
+Two people have died after being struck by trains at the station; one man in September 2006, and another person in March 2023.

 Facilities

 The station consists of one platform on the northern side of the railway, with only a small shelter available.
 The station also has a small car park, bike racks and a bench.
 As there are no facilities to purchase tickets, passengers must buy one in advance, or from the guard on the train.

 Passenger volume

 The main origin or destination station for journeys to or from Alness in the 2022–23 period was Inverness, making up 6,688 of the 16,804 journeys (39.8%).